Last Updated on

 They also make a delicious tomato sauce with spam in macaroni soup (特濃蕃茄湯午餐肉粒通粉), Hong Kong style french toast with whole wheat bread and red bean (紅豆麥包西多士) (pictured above) and whole wheat bread sandwich with scrambled eggs, minced beef, peanut sauce and lettuce (旺記烘麥包三文治 免治牛肉,雞蛋,花生醬,生菜).

-The menu is already at the table, right underneath the glass tabletop.
+- The menu is already at the table, right underneath the glass tabletop.
 However, it is in Chinese.
-Full-on Chinese!
 If you do not know how to read it, ask for the English menu.

-During peak hours, they will ask you to share the table with someone else.
+- During peak hours, they will ask you to share the table with someone else (a very common practice in busy HK cafes)

-And because I know this place is pretty popular, I purposely go after peak lunch hour.
+- To avoid long queues, go after the peak lunch hour.
 If you go around 2:30, the place is still busy but you don’t have to wait in line.

 Mak Man Kee Noodle Shop 麥文記麵家